 - An 8-week interval between the first and second primary doses of Moderna, Novavax, and Pfizer-BioNTech COVID-19 vaccines may be optimal for some individuals as it may reduce the small risk of myocarditis and pericarditis associated with these vaccines.
-A 3-4-week interval continues to be recommended for individuals who are moderately or severely immunocompromised, adults ages 65 years and older, and in scenarios where fullest possible protection is required sooner due to risk of severe disease or community spread. - In general, the same vaccine product should be utilized for all doses in the primary series.
+A 3-4-week interval continues to be recommended for individuals who are moderately or severely immunocompromised, adults ages 65 years and older, and in scenarios where fullest possible protection is required sooner due to risk of severe disease or community spread. - In general, COVID-19 vaccine from the same manufacturer should be used for the primary series.
 There is limited data on the safety and efficacy of a mixed primary series composed of any combination of Moderna, Novavax, and Pfizer-BioNTech COVID-19 vaccines.
 If a mixed primary series is inadvertently administered, then the series is considered complete, and doses do not need to be repeated.
-This is considered an error and needs to be reported to VAERS.
+This is considered an error and needs to be reported to VAERS. - A person that starts the monovalent primary series but is unable to complete the primary series because the same vaccine is not available, the previous dose is unknown, or the person would otherwise not complete the primary series, or due to a contraindication with the same vaccine, then any other age appropriate COVID-19 monovalent vaccine may be administered to complete the series at a minimum interval of 28 days from the last dose.
+This does NOT need to be reported to VAERS. - Individuals who are ages 6 months to 4 years old who received one monovalent Moderna vaccine and one monovalent Pfizer-BioNTech vaccine for the first 2 doses of a primary series (regardless of order of vaccination) should follow a 3-dose schedule.
+The third dose should be either a monovalent Moderna primary series vaccine dose or a bivalent Pfizer-BioNTech primary